AnelCC/GithubKoinKtor/README.md

 | Learning Curve | Medium               | Easy                     |
 | Flexibility    | ✅ More customizable | Limited but simple       |

+## Key Features:

+### Dependency Injection with Koin:
+- Modular DI setup with separate modules for network, repository, use cases, and ViewModels
+- Proper scoping (single, viewModel)

 ## Preview 🎉